 - Select CyberArk SAML Authentication from results panel and then add the app.
 Wait a few seconds while the app is added to your tenant.

-To configure and test Azure AD SSO with CyberArk SAML Authentication, complete the following building blocks:
+To configure and test Azure AD SSO with CyberArk SAML Authentication, perform the following steps:

-- Configure CyberArk SAML Authentication to configure the SSO settings on application side.
+- Configure CyberArk SAML Authentication SSO - to configure the single sign-on settings on application side.